 Patricia A. Rauh

-Ms. Rauh earned her Juris Doctor from the University at Buffalo Law School where she completed an externship in the Domestic Violence Bureau at the Erie County District Attorney’s Office.
-She also volunteered her time in Erie County Family Court, as well as Journey’s End Refugee Services, where she assisted individuals who were seeking asylum in the U.S. Ms. Rauh earned a Bachelor of Arts degree in Political Science from SUNY Buffalo.
+Ms. Rauh earned her Juris Doctor from the University at Buffalo School of Law where she completed an externship in the Domestic Violence Bureau at the Erie County District Attorney’s Office.
+Ms. Rauh earned a Bachelor of Arts degree in Political Science from SUNY Buffalo.